 Dominion may disclose the following identifying information without authorization or violation of the individual's confidentiality, but only under the conditions specified in the following subdivisions of this subsection.
 Providers should always consult 42 CFR Part 2, Confidentiality of Alcohol and Drug Abuse Patient Records, if applicable, because these federal regulations may prohibit some of the disclosures addressed in this section.

-Emergencies: Dominion may disclose information in an emergency to any person who needs that for the purpose of preventing injury to or death of an individual or other person.
+Emergencies: Dominion may disclose information in an emergency to any person who needs that information for the purpose of preventing injury to or death of an individual or other person.
 Dominion will not disclose any information that is not needed for this specific purpose.

 Providers or health plans: Dominion may permit any full-time or part-time employee, consultant, agent, or contractor of the provider to use identifying information or disclose to another provider, a health plan, the department, or a CSB, information required to give services to the individual or to get payment for the services.